Privacy Amplification for BandMF via $b$-Min-Sep Subsampling: Empirical results

-\mypar{Experimental setup} Similarly to \cite{ganesh2025s}, we fine-tune a pre-trained TinyBERT model using the masked language modeling task on the arXiv dataset.
 The arXiv dataset consists of $\approx$ 1.9 million papers posted on arXiv.
 For each paper, we treat its abstract as the contents of the example and the authors of the paper as the users the example is attributed to.
+To make the graph structure more challenging / reflective of the multi-attribution setting, we employ a preprocessing step not employed by \cite{ganesh2025s} where we remove any paper only authored by a single author; i.e. all examples are attributed to multiple users.
 We shuffle the dataset and take the last $200,000$ examples as a test set.
-To make the graph structure more challenging / reflective of the multi-attribution setting, we employ a preprocessing step not employed by \cite{ganesh2025s} where we remove any (training) paper only authored by a single author; i.e. all examples are attributed to multiple users.
-We then run the contribution bounding algorithm of \cite{ganesh2025s} for DP-SGD, to arrive at a preprocessed version of the dataset where at most $k_u = 2$ examples are attributed to each user, perhaps with duplicates (we choose $2$ and to allow duplicates as this was the best choice of the contribution bounding hyperparameters in \cite{ganesh2025s}).
-The size of the resulting dataset is approximately $300,000$; we fix $\delta = 1 / 500,000$.
-Since this task is more challenging, we sweep a higher range $\varepsilon \in \{1, 2, 4, 8, 16\}$ than we did for CIFAR.
-We fix $1000$ iterations of training with an expected batch size of $1024$, using Adam with ``scale-then-privatize'' as discussed in \cite{ganesh2025design}, and sweep the learning rate.
-We sweep the number of bands $b$ in $\{2, 4, 8, 16, 32\}$.
-We also run the batch formation algorithm for unamplified DP-BandMF of \cite{ganesh2025s} which forms a series of batches satisfying $b$-min-sep and $k$-max-part, i.e. no user participates more than $k$ times across all batches, sufficient conditions to account for unamplified BandMF as a Gaussian mechanism.
-We use $128$-BandMF and choose $b = 128, k = 7$, as $128$-min-sep is the largest power of $2$ such that the algorithm succeeded, and simultaneously $7$ was the smallest value of $k$ across all $b$ such that the algorithm succeeded.
+We then run the contribution bounding algorithm of \cite{ganesh2025s} for DP-SGD on the training set, to arrive at a preprocessed version of the dataset where at most $k_u = 2$ examples are attributed to each user, perhaps with duplicates (we choose $2$ and to allow duplicates as this was the best choice of the contribution bounding hyperparameters in \cite{ganesh2025s}).
+The size of the resulting training set is approximately $300,000$; we fix $\delta = 1 / 500,000$.
+We fix $1000$ iterations of training with an expected batch size of $1024$, using Adam with ``scale-then-privatize'' as discussed in \cite{ganesh2025design}, and sweep the learning rate over the range $[3 \cdot 10^{-7}, 3 \cdot 10^{-2}]$.
+Each training run was done on a single V100 GPU for about 6 hours.